apache/flink/docs/content/docs/concepts/glossary.md

 # Glossary

+#### Aggregation

+Aggregation is an operation that takes multiple values and returns a single value.
+When working with streams, it generally makes more sense to think in terms of aggregations over finite windows, rather than over the entire stream.

 #### (Flink) Application

-A Flink application is a Java application that submits one or multiple [Flink Jobs](#flink-job) from the `main()` method (or by some other means).
-Submitting jobs is usually done by calling `execute()` on an execution environment.
+A Flink application is any user program that submits one or multiple [Flink Jobs](#flink-job) from its `main()` method.
+The execution of these jobs can happen in a local JVM or on a remote setup of clusters with multiple machines.

-The jobs of an application can either be submitted to a long running [Session Cluster](#session-cluster), to a dedicated [Application Cluster](#application-cluster), or to a [Job Cluster](#job-cluster).
+The jobs of an application can either be submitted to a long-running [Session Cluster](#session-cluster), to a dedicated [Application Cluster](#application-cluster), or to a [Job Cluster](#job-cluster).

 #### Application Cluster